Introduction

 Weighted Observations

 The other technique for adjusting the model for over or under sampling is by building the model with weighted observations so the adjustment happens while building instead of after the fact.
 In weighting the observations we use weighted MLE instead of plain MLE since each observation doesn’t have the same weight in the estimation of the parameters for our model.
 The only question now is what are the weights.
 We derive the weights from the same formula we had for the intercept adjustment.
 The weight for the rare event is 1, while the weight for the non-event is \(\rho_1\pi_0/\rho_0\pi_1\).
-For our data set this makes the weights 1 and 18.49 respectively.
+For our data set this makes the weights 1 and 18.51 respectively.

 Let’s see this approach in each of our softwares!

 Which approach is better?
 The more common approach is the weighted observation approach.
-Empirical simulation studies have proven that for large sample sizes (n > 1000), the weighted approach is better.
+Empirical simulation studies have shown that for large sample sizes (n > 1000), the weighted approach is better.
 In small sample sizes (n < 1000), the adjusted intercept approach is only better when you correctly specify the model.
 In other words, if you plan on doing variable selection because you are unsure if you have the correct variables in your model, then your model may be misspecified in its current form until after your perform variable selection.
 That being the case, it is probably safer to use the weighted approach.
 This is why most people use the weighted approach.

 Categorical Variables and Contrasts